Dom-Mc/squashing/README.md

 # squashing
-first edit on new branch
+final edit on new branch